 2. Use the least congested channels and use dedicated n or a/c channel setting if all your devices support this

-We concentrated on getting the best internet throughput however if you are also concerned about the internal throughput if you are using a NAS then you can use a tool like LAN Speed Test (Lite).
-Some of settings we have used can make your router unstable and lower it's lifespan so only make changes if you know what you are doing.
+We concentrated on getting the best internet throughput, however, if you are also concerned about the internal throughput when using a NAS, then you can use a tool like LAN Speed Test (Lite).
+Some of the settings we have used can make your router unstable and lower its lifespan so only make changes if you know what you are doing.

 |Stock Firmware||We weren't able to do much and hence only made the above two changes as well as trying different Channel Bandwidths.
 We weren't able to get any noticeable improvement from it.|